websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/system-scoped-search-configuration.md

 ## Reindexer

 These properties configure the Reindexer service in the Search framework.
-They are experimental and only useful when troubleshooting certain specific scenarios under the directoion of Liferay's support personnel.
+They are experimental and only useful when troubleshooting certain specific scenarios under the direction of Liferay's support personnel.
 Never use these configurations in production systems.

 **`nonbulkIndexingOverride`**: Set this to true to force modified entities to be re-indexed one by one rather than in batches.
 For performance reasons, this setting must not be enabled in production systems.